 What type of piano is it?

-When a new customer contacts me about having their piano tuned/serviced, I always want to know what ‘type’ of piano we are talking about.
+When a customer contacts me about servicing their piano, I want to know what ‘type’ of piano it is.

-There are a number of different ‘types’ of vertical pianos, just like there are a number of different sized grand pianos.
-Knowing the type of piano helps me get a better idea as to what might be involved in servicing it.
+There are different ‘types’ or sizes of vertical pianos, as there are different sizes of grand pianos.
+Knowing what type and size of your piano helps me get an idea as to what might be involved in servicing it.

 Vertical Pianos The strings in ‘Vertical’ pianos are positioned vertically.